7 Tips for Including Your Dog in Engagement Photos (Colorado & Beyond)

 Consider dressing your dog in comfortable accessories that complement the overall aesthetic of the shoot.
 Whether it's a stylish bandana, a cute bow tie, or a floral collar, adding a touch of flair to your furry friend's attire can enhance the visual appeal of the photos.

-Boise engagement session with a dog
+Colorado engagement session with a dog

-Boise engagement session with a dog
+Colorado engagement session with a golden retriever

 Embrace Imperfection